rwmoore63/git-novice/_episodes/06-ignore.md

 having them all listed could distract us from changes that actually matter, so let's tell Git to ignore them.

+[comment]:<It might be worth reiterating occasionally the method of demonstrating when to edit text that is explained in /04-changes.md lines 206-208>
+[comment]:<Some students are getting stuck here following the instructions in this module where cat returns nothing because they were never instructed to>
+[comment]:<write anything to .gitignore.
+A sample is included as an edit here.>
+*/

-We do this by creating a file in the root directory of our project called `.gitignore`:
+We do this by creating a file in the root directory of our project called `.gitignore`.
+Write the outputs from our file to your own .gitignore file

 ~~~
 $ nano .gitignore